8 Sneaky Signs That Your Boss Really Wants to Fire You

 arthurhidden/Adobe two businessmen sitting in front of each other discussing ideas

 When your boss is invested in you and expects you to advance in the company, they will likely give you constructive feedback often.
-Feedback can help you improve your skill set and make you a more attractive candidate for promotion opportunities in the future.

-If you feel your boss is not invested in you, or has changed their attitude toward you, it may be a sign the company is considering letting you go.
+If you feel your boss is not invested in you or has changed their attitude toward you, it may be a sign the company is considering letting you go.

-You haven’t had a raise
+You haven’t received a raise

 Inna/Adobe man giving money to another person